marinadominguez/diffusion-for-us-images/README.md

 ## Dataset Preparation

 To prepare the data, we recommend using the same process outlined in the [Echo from Noise repository](https://github.com/david-stojanovski/echo_from_noise).
-The data used is the CAMUS dataset, which can be downloaded and processed as follows:
+The data used is the CAMUS dataset and the Thyroid dataset, which can be downloaded and processed as follows:

+### CAMUS Dataset

 1. **Download CAMUS Data**:
     - The CAMUS data used for training and testing can be found [here](https://www.creatis.insa-lyon.fr/Challenge/camus/).

 2. **Extract and Format the Data**:
     - You can use the scripts in the `data_preparation/` folder of the **echo_from_noise** repository:
         - Extract the data using `extract_camus_data.py`.
         - Augment the CAMUS labels using `augment_camus_labels.py`.

     Follow the instructions provided in the [data preparation section](https://github.com/david-stojanovski/echo_from_noise/tree/master/data_preparation) of the original repository.

+### Thyroid Dataset

+1. **Download Thyroid Data**:
+    - The Thyroid dataset used for training and testing can be downloaded from [this link](https://www.cs.cit.tum.de/camp/publications/segthy-dataset/).

+2. **US Thyroid Dataset**:
+    - You can directly download the ultrasound data from [this link](https://www.campar.in.tum.de/public_datasets/2022_plosone_eilers/US_data.zip).

+Once the datasets have been downloaded, make sure to organize and preprocess them according to the instructions in the corresponding dataset documentation.

 # Semantic Diffusion Model

 The default parameters for training and inference can be found in the `./semantic_diffusion_model/config.py` file.
 The original network our code is developed on can befound [here](https://github.com/WeilunWang/semantic-diffusion-model).
-This also contains a number of scripts with variations on parameters for both training and inference.

 In our implementation the minimum B-Map is set to 0.97, like this the Semantic Diffusion Model can be train with inclusion of B-Maps.
-The original network can be also trained setting the minimum B-Map parameter to 1.
+The original network can also be trained by setting the minimum B-Map parameter to 1.

 ## Model Training